Dabo Swinney: 2023 season

+2024 season

+Swinney and the Tigers started the 2024 season with a #14 ranking in the AP Poll.
+The Tigers finished with a 9–3 regular season mark that qualified them for the ACC Championship.
+The Tigers defeated SMU 34–31 in the ACC Championship Game.
+Swinney led the Tigers to an appearance in the College Football Playoff as the 12-seed.
+The Tigers lost to Texas in the first round 38–24.

 Personal life

 Swinney's nickname "Dabo" was given to him as an infant by his brother, Tripp, who would try to enunciate "that boy" when referring to Swinney.

-While a student athlete at the University of Alabama, his mother stayed with him in an apartment off campus after the mother-son team lived in near-homelessness his senior year of high school.

-Swinney converted to Christianity when he was sixteen years old, saying, "And that was a game-changer for me.
-That’s really become the foundation of my life."
-Swinney has also said, "Coaching makes some of the things I’ve experienced in my life make sense to me.
+Swinney converted to Christianity when he was 16 years old, saying, "And that was a game-changer for me.
+That's really become the foundation of my life."
+Swinney has also said, "Coaching makes some of the things I've experienced in my life make sense to me.
 It allows me to use my life experiences to impact young people and to serve God through what I do.
-I’m very passionate about seeing young people graduate, mature and develop.".
+I'm very passionate about seeing young people graduate, mature and develop.".
+Swinney attends NewSpring Church and often brings players and recruits with him to church.
+He was friends with former Newspring pastor Perry Noble since 2007, but their relationship changed when Noble was fired due to alcohol abuse in July 2016.

-He is married to Kathleen Swinney with whom he has three sons, and resides in Clemson, South Carolina.
+He is married to his high school sweetheart Kathleen Swinney, with whom he has three sons, and resides in Clemson, South Carolina.